 When teeth are missing, your appearance is far from the only thing to be affected.
 With every tooth lost, your risk for future tooth loss only goes up.
 Furthermore, once a tooth is removed, the root comes out with it, leaving you vulnerable to long-term oral health issues that Dr. Brice would like to help you avoid.
 The good news is he can replace your teeth with dental implants entirely in-house.
 Being an implant specialist means he can complete all steps of treatment, no matter how complex your case may be.
 To have your first consultation to discuss dental implants in San Antonio, TX, give his dental office a call today!

-A dental implant specifically refers to the titanium post that replaces the root portion of your tooth.
-However, most people refer to the entire replacement tooth as the dental implant, which includes the restoration and the abutment, (or a connector that attaches the restoration directly to the implant post.)
+A dental implant is a small titanium post that can be inserted into the jawbone to replace a missing tooth’s roots.
+However, many people also use the words “dental implant” to refer to the entire replacement tooth, which includes the abutment and final restoration as well.
+The abutment sits on top of the implant post and fastens the restoration (a crown, bridge, or denture) firmly into place.
 Unlike other tooth replacement methods, dental implants are designed to integrate with existing bone and gum tissue, providing a long-term solution unlike any other.
+That’s why most dentists consider dental implants to be the new gold standard of tooth replacement!

 There are many notable benefits to consider when it comes to dental implants.
-For one, they allow you to eat all the foods you couldn’t before because of their integration with existing bone tissue.
-Once they have fully integrated, the implant post will regularly stimulate your jaw bone as you chew, providing you the biting strength you were used to having prior to your tooth loss.
+For one, they allow you to eat all the foods you couldn’t before thanks to their integration with existing bone tissue.
+Once they have fully integrated, the implant post will regularly stimulate your jawbone as you chew, providing you the biting strength you were used to having prior to your tooth loss.
 Eating tough or crunchy foods like steak and apples is simple and seamless once again, ensuring freedom you cannot expect from other tooth replacements.

 Furthermore, dental implants last longer than both dental bridges and dentures, averaging about 25 years to a lifetime of use.
 They don’t require special care to maintain, do not need removal of existing tooth enamel to place (like dental bridges), and have an extremely high success rate (95 to 98 percent) when placed by a professional.